hfeeki/bluetooth/README.md

 #### Effective Utilization of Apache Cordova/PhoneGap Ecosystem
 * PhoneGap enables the implementation of many useful plugins such as  [Camera](http://docs.phonegap.com/en/edge/cordova_camera_camera.md.html#Camera)/[Accelerometer](http://docs.phonegap.com/en/edge/cordova_accelerometer_accelerometer.md.html#Accelerometer)/[Compass](http://docs.phonegap.com/en/edge/cordova_compass_compass.md.html#Compass)...
 * You can implements your own [plugins](http://docs.phonegap.com/en/3.3.0/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide) based on BC.js for others.
-* There is many plugins implements by third party(like [Cordova-plugin-websqldatabase](http://smile-sa.github.io/cordova-plugin-websqldatabase/)), most of them are open-source.
+* There is many plugins implements by third party(you can find them on [PlugReg](http://plugreg.com/)), most of them are open-source.

 #### Internet of Things
 * Both Bluetooth Low Energy and JavaScript are asynchronous by their DNA,which makes them a good match.